TalosSources/carte_interactive_UP/CONTRIBUTING.md

 One way to do this is to go into the admin interface, select all rows for each data type, and then delete them all

+Alternatively, dangerous: ./manage.py flush (the superuser will have to be recreated)

 ### Creating a new database

 We need to create the database manually (but only the first time), otherwise we will get `database "smarta_kartan_db" does not exist`